xuetingandyang/React-study-notes/07-deep-dive-into-components.md

 ### Updated lifecycle hooks ([React 16.3](https://reactjs.org/blog/2018/03/29/react-v-16-3.html))

-Lifecycle methods to avoid: `componentWillMount`, `componentWillUpdates`, `componentWillReceiveProps`.
+Lifecycle methods to avoid: `componentWillMount`, `componentWillUpdate`, `componentWillReceiveProps`.
 - They are discouraged because they were often used incorrectly.
 - We'll rarely use these three.